 “Michael Jackson, I’m not happy with.
 This guy was acting like a goofball tonight.
 You get this opportunity to come in and fight CM Punk, and you’re doing like bolo punches to the body…never looked like he was trying to finish the fight ever.
 It looked like he could have finished the fight a few times, never tried.
 I don’t know what that guy did for a living before we gave him this shot, but whatever it is, he needs to go back and do that again.
 He’s 0-2 as far as I’m concerned.”

-As for the controversy regarding the placement of the fight, Jackson managed to do what no other critic of could: make White second-guess the decision to put the fight on the main card: “I got the sense that he’s a complete fucking idiot, and I couldn’t wait for that fight to end.
+As for the controversy regarding the placement of the fight, Jackson managed to do what no other critic of the fight could: make White second-guess the decision to put the fight on the main card: “I got the sense that he’s a complete fucking idiot, and I couldn’t wait for that fight to end.
 And I regretted not putting it on FightPass.
 That’s how I felt about it.”

 It looks like it is a “wrap” for both Punk and Jackson, as White did not speak with any ambiguity regarding the future of Jackson: